Cushione/fantastic-news/README.md

 - Create a new App from the Heroku dashboard.
 - Enter a name for the app and select a region, then click on "Create App".
 - On the page of the app that opens, go to the "Settings" tab.
-- In Settings add the necessary config vars, for this project I added my cloudinary url, database url and django secret key
+- In Settings add the necessary config vars, for this project I added my cloudinary URL, database URL, and django secret key
 - Next, add the buildpack "Heroku/Python".
 - Afterwards, go to the "Deploy" tab on the app page.
 - In the "Deployment method" section, select "GitHub" and follow the steps to connect Heroku with GitHub.